SEI-SEA-1-25/dental-health-day/README.md

 First, it is getting awfully tiring to write out these URLs ourselves, so we are going to pass our `serviceDetails` array to `Services` instead of our array of strings.
 Instead of rendering a list of strings, our `Services` page will now `Link` to each service!

-Step one is to change what array is passed to our component in `App.js`.
+Step one is to change what array is passed to our component in `App.jsx`.
 Change `<Services services={services} />` to `<Services services={serviceDetails} />`.

-Next, we need to change what our `map` function returns in `Services.js`.
+Next, we need to change what our `map` function returns in `Services.jsx`.
 Right now, we're just returning a list item with a string of the service name.
 We are going to instead return a `Link` component that links to `/services/:id` for each service.

 #### Try this on your own!